General Terms and Conditions

 8.2 If 8020’s performance of its obligations under the Contract is prevented or delayed by any act or omission of a Supplier or the Customer, their agents, contractors or employees, 8020 will not be liable for any costs, charges or losses sustained or incurred by the Customer arising directly or indirectly from such prevention or delay.

-8.3 The Customer will be liable to pay to 8020, on demand, all reasonable costs, charges or losses sustained or incurred by 8020 (including any direct, indirect or consequential losses, loss of profit and loss of reputation, loss or damage to property and those arising from injury to or death of any person and loss of opportunity to deploy resources elsewhere) arising directly or indirectly from the Customer’s fraud, negligence, failure to perform or delay in the performance of any of its obligations under the Contract, subject to 8020 confirming such costs, charges and losses to the Customer in writing.
+8.3 The Customer will be liable to pay to 8020 all reasonable costs, charges or losses sustained or incurred by 8020 (including any direct, indirect or consequential losses, loss of profit and loss of reputation, loss or damage to property and those arising from injury to or death of any person) arising directly or indirectly from the Customer’s fraud or willful misconduct, subject to 8020 confirming such costs, charges and losses to the Customer in writing.
+Likewise, 8020 will be liable to pay to Customer all reasonable costs, charges or losses sustained or incurred by Customer (including any direct, indirect or consequential losses, loss of profit and loss of reputation, loss or damage to property and those arising from injury to or death of any person) arising directly or indirectly from the 8020’s fraud, negligence, or willful misconduct, subject to Customer confirming such costs, charges and losses to 8020 in writing.

-8.4 The Customer will not, without the prior written consent of 8020, at any time from the date of the Contract to the expiry of 12 months after the last date of supply of the Services, solicit or entice away from 8020 or employ or attempt to employ any person who is, or has been, engaged as an employee or sub-contractor of 8020 in the provision of the Services.
+8.4 Neither of the parties will, without the prior written consent of the other party, at any time from the date of the Contract to the expiry of 12 months after the last date of supply of the Services, solicit or entice away from a party or employ or attempt to employ any person who is, or has been, engaged as an employee or sub-contractor of such party in the provision of the Services.

 9 Supply and rental of Goods